 Welcome to the Southwick Brewhouse,

 So, to business.
 Our enormous and ever-changing offering includes selections from all of the local brewers.
-Combine this with rare oddities from around the country and seasonal specials our choice at any time cannot be rivalled.
+Combine this with rare oddities from around the country and seasonal specials our choice at any time cannot be rivaled.

 When you pop in to see us you can also investigate our range of fruit wines, liqueurs, apple brandys, coasters, chutneys and preserves.
 It’s not just beer, you know !

-Enjoy the new website and pop in soon for a mooch or to discuss your beery requirements.
+Pop in soon for a mooch or to discuss your beery requirements.